Why Does Pre-workout Make Me Tired? Answered by a Dietitian

 • Most pre-workout ingredients remain in the system for about 4-6 hours, which is typically when users might experience a crash.

-• While pre-workouts can be beneficial, it's crucial to find a balance and listen to one's body to avoid potential side effects and crashes.
+• In my opinion, while pre-workouts can be beneficial, it's crucial to find a balance and listen to one's body to avoid potential side effects and crashes.

 Reasons Why Pre-workout Can Make You Tired